microsoft/mssql-scripter/doc/usage_guide.md

     # execute the generated above script with sqlcmd
     $ sqlcmd -S mytestserver -U sa -i ./adventureworks.sql

+Include database objects

     # generate DDL scripts for objects that contain 'Employee' in their name to stdout
     $ mssql-scripter -S localhost -d AdventureWorks -U sa --include-objects Employee

     # generate DDL scripts for the dbo schema and pipe the output to a file
     $ mssql-scripter -S localhost -d AdventureWorks -U sa --include-objects dbo. > ./dboschema.sql

+Exclude database objects

+    # generate DDL scripts for objects that do not contain 'Sale' in their name to stdout
+    $ mssql-scripter -S localhost -d AdventureWorks -U sa --exclude-objects Sale

+Target server version

+    # specify the version of SQL Server the script will be run against
+    $ mssql-scripter -S -U myUser -d AdventureWorks –target-server-version “SQL Azure DB” > myData.sql

+Target server edition

+    # specify the edition of SQL Server the script will be run against
+    $ mssql-scripter -S -U myUser -d devDB –target-server-edition “SQL Server Enterprise Edition” > myData.sql

+Pipe a generated scripte to sed

     # change a schema name in the generated DDL script
     # 1) generate DDL scripts for all objects in the Adventureworks database
     # 2) pipe generated script to sed and change all occurrences of SalesLT to SalesLT_test and save the script to a file
     $ mssql-scripter scripter -S localhost -d Adventureworks -U sa | sed -e "s/SalesLT./SalesLT_test./g" > adventureworks_SalesLT_test.sql

+Script data to a file

     # script the all data to a file.
     $ mssql-scripter -S localhost -d AdventureWorks -U sa --data-only > ./adventureworks-data.sql